Surge protectors are all the same, right? Why do you need a special one for your garage?

-It’s a heavy duty steel casing with a plastic backing panel that really feels like it could take a beating in a garage and not miss a beat.
+It’s a heavy-duty steel casing with a plastic backing panel that feels like it could take a beating in a garage and not miss a beat.

-The six outlets all have dust\and debris shields that you can easily close with your fingertips when the outlet isn’t in use.
-The outlets are set at 90-degree angles to the surge protector and arranged in a 4+2 pattern with two outlets near the bottom for your larger AC adapters.
+The six outlets all have dust\and debris shields that you can quickly close with your fingertips when the outlet isn’t in use.
+Each outlet is set at 90-degree angles to the surge protector and arranged in a 4+2 pattern with two outlets near the bottom for your larger AC adapters.

-There’s a green “Protected” light showing that the surge suppression is working correctly and a lighted power switch that has a good, solid feel when you flip it off and on.
+There’s a green “Protected” light showing that the surge suppression is working correctly and a lighted power switch with a good, solid feel when you flip it off and on.